wheelerjoshua/now_i_know/til.md

 -- 10-15-21:
 Today I learned that dataframes are built of multiple series and many of the functions and methods that apply to series can be used on dataframes.

+-- 10-18-21:
+Today I learned how to connect to a SQL database and run a query through pandas and how to import the results into a pandas dataframe.